-Custom Threaded Adapters
+Custom Adapters

-Above you should see an interactive 3D display showing the generated adapter, with an adjacent parameters pane showing the parameters you can customize.
-If you don’t see the display, it’s possible that your browser is not compatible so a different browser may work better.
-You can click the fullscreen button on the toolbar at the upper right of the 3D model viewer, to hide these instructions and maximize the model viewer and parameters.
+Above you should see an interactive 3D display showing the generated adapter, with an adjacent parameters panel showing the parameters you can customize.
+If you don’t see the display, try clearing your browser’s cache for this website and reloading the page.
+If that doesn’t work, it’s possible that your browser is not compatible so a different browser may work better.
+This page is compatible with most modern browsers.

 Adapter Parameters